asimihsan/tablequeryjs/README.md

 -   Execute arbitrarily complex queries, using parenthesis and logical operators.
 -   Confirm the validity of queries in real time; indicated as a coloured outline around the search field.
 -   Execute queries on any column name.
--   Re-use old queries; the last five queries are persisted and available via a dropdown.

 ## Example